Video produced by:

-Amport Church of England Primary School is a popular rural school situated in the parish of Amport in north-west Hampshire, about 4 miles south-west of Andover.
+Amport Church of England (Aided) Primary School is a popular rural school situated in the parish of Amport in north-west Hampshire, about 4 miles south-west of Andover.
 The school is situated across the road from the village green which is used as its playing and sports field.
 It is within easy walking distance of the village church which is used regularly for services and events.

 The school has an amazing history having first opened its doors over 200 years ago in 1815.
+The school was originally set up to provide education to children of the parish.
+Endowed as a Church of England school, it now provides education to children of Christian faith, of other faith and of no faith.
 Many of our children live in the villages of Amport, Monxton, East Cholderton and Quarley and the surrounding area, although the school attracts just as many children from outside the designated catchment area.
 As a small school, we find it is easy to get to know every child and their family.
 Children will often join us mid- year, especially those of forces families.
 We make a special effort to help newcomers to feel included and become part of our school family.

-The children, staff, parents and governors of Amport School have agreed our core Christian values of Trust, Truth, Forgiveness and Love.
-Our vision is underpinned by our spirituality and these core Christian values.
+The children, staff, parents and governors of Amport School have agreed our core Christian values of Truth, Trust, Forgiveness and Love.
+Our vision is underpinned by our spirituality and by these core Christian values.
 The ethos of the school, our curriculum, policies and practice, and all that we put into place for our community, grow from these roots.
 As a Church of England school, we welcome children and families of Christian faith, of other faiths and of no faith.
 We explore our understanding of the Christian faith through examining Christian values.
 Ultimately, we try to live our days through these values.

 Parents, Governors, the Church and the Community